Studentmediene/Momus/README.md

  * Bootstrap

 ###IDE
-JetBRAINS are providing the developers working on this project with licenses to [http://www.jetbrains.com/idea/](IntelliJ IDEA).
+JetBRAINS are providing the developers working on this project with licenses to [IntelliJ IDEA](http://www.jetbrains.com/idea/).
 ![IntelliJ IDEA](doc/img/idea.jpg)

  OBS!